PROBLEM WITH THIS WEBPAGE?

-Cole is passionate about access and engagement initiatives for First Generation Students and Students of Color in higher education.
-As a content expert on Catholic, Jesuit mission and identity, Cole led Marquette’s Mission Priority Examen process for AJCU reaccreditation in 2019-20.
-Since March 2020, he has been serving as chair of Marquette’s COVID-19 Response Team.
+Cole is passionate about access and engagement initiatives for first-generation students and students of color in higher education.
+As a content expert on Catholic, Jesuit mission and identity, Cole led Marquette’s Mission Priority Examen process for the Association of Jesuit Colleges and Universities in 2019-20, affirming Marquette’s Jesuit, Catholic mission.
+Since March 2020, Cole has been serving as chair of Marquette’s COVID-19 Response Team.

-Prior to Marquette, Cole served as vice president for student affairs and dean of students at Washington College, a small liberal arts institution in Chestertown, Md.
+Prior to Marquette, Cole was vice president for student affairs and dean of students at Washington College, a small liberal arts institution in Chestertown, Maryland.
 Before Washington College, Cole served the Division of Student Development at Loyola University Maryland for 20 years in roles of increasing responsibility, leaving in 2014 as assistant vice president.

 A native Mississippian, Cole earned his bachelor’s degree in history from the University of Mississippi, his master’s in history from Miami University (Ohio) and his doctorate in higher education management from the University of Pennsylvania.
 Cole’s dissertation research focused on mission and identity programs at three Jesuit universities and their impact on mission leadership for laypersons.